NTAILab/bosk/docs/install.rst

 Bosk uses JAX for GPU computations, but JAX installation is not trivial.
-Officially JAX is only distributed for Linux and Mac OS, so, unfortunatelly, Windows users should use `WSL <https://docs.microsoft.com/en-us/windows/wsl/about>`_ to install JAX and use bosk.
+Officially JAX is only distributed for Linux and Mac OS, so, unfortunatelly, Windows users should use `WSL <https://docs.microsoft.com/en-us/windows/wsl/about>`_ to install JAX and use bosk with GPU support.

 **CPU-only system**